 Overview

 The Ohio Higher Educational Facility Commission (OHEFC or the Commission) was created to assist independent, not-for-profit institutions of higher education to finance the construction, renovation or rehabilitation of facilities at a lower interest cost than would be available to them elsewhere.
+It also may assist nonprofit healthcare institutions.

-The Commission was created by Senate Bill 453 of the 107th General Assembly, which became law on March 8, 1968 .
+The Commission was created by Senate Bill 453 of the 107th General Assembly, which became law on March 8, 1968.
 This legislation enacted Chapter 3377 of the Ohio Revised Code.
-The Commission is an agency of the State of Ohio.
-The academic and other facilities built by the Commission are financed by the sale of revenue bonds issued by the Commission.
-In turn, the Commission enters into agreements whereby a college or university leases the facilities from the Commission and pays rent to the Commission in the amount needed to retire the Commission's bonds.
+The Commission may assist nonprofit healthcare inbstitutions pursuant to Chapter 140 of the Ohio Revised Code.The Commission is an agency of the State of Ohio.
+The academic, healthcare, and other facilities considered by the Commission are financed by the sale of revenue bonds issued by the Commission.
+In turn, the Commission enters into agreements whereby an institution leases the facilities from the Commission and pays rent to the Commission in the amount needed to retire the Commission's bonds.

 Next >>